Try This Beginner Visualization

 - Elite athletes have long used visualization to improve physical performance.

-- Guided visualization meditations are simple to practice — they call on your to activate your imaginations and follow along with guided imagery.
+- Guided visualization meditations are simple to practice — they activate your imagination with a guided imagery practice.